-How Donald Trump Drastically Changed My Wedding Plans
+How Donald Trump Tainted My Wedding

 A lot has changed in the six months since Donald Trump was sworn into office, both on a political level and a personal one.
 Bustle’s State of Our Unions series looks at how millennial women's relationships with their friends, family members, and romantic partners have been affected since the 2016 election.

 April 22, 2017 was nothing short of a magical day, but a heavy, grey cloud hovered over the intimate crowd of close family and friends who watched my wife and I take our vows.
 It was raining that day, but the cloud I'm referring to was a metaphorical one that represented the absence of family members who, up until just a few short months prior, would have been on the first set of returned RSVPs.

 My cousins and I had a falling out just a few short days after the presidential election, and now Donald Trump, with his boastful bigotry, had made an indelible mark on my special day.

 I came out as bisexual just over two years ago when I fell in love with the woman who is now my wife.
 My conservative, Christian family from small town West Virginia were nothing but open, loving, and supportive.
 The first family event I took my wife to was my cousin's wedding, and he and his new wife welcomed her with warmth and excitement.